Become an apprentice at Common Hands Farm for the Season

--Introduction and Brief History of Agriculture
+- Introduction and Brief History of Agriculture

--Core Principles behind Sustainable and Regenerative Farming
+- Core Principles behind Sustainable and Regenerative Farming

--Biodynamic Agriculture Styles
+- Biodynamic Agriculture Styles

--Introduction to Permaculture Principles
+- Introduction to Permaculture Principles and Design

--Greenhouse Management and Planting Skills
+- Greenhouse Management and Planting Skills

--Holistic Farmland Management
+- Holistic Farmland Management

--Plant Species and Breeding
+- Plant Species and Breeding

--Cover-Cropping and Crop Rotations
+- Cover-Cropping and Crop Rotations

--Introduction to Farm Equipment
+- Introduction to Farm Equipment

--Introductory Grazing and Animal Management
+- Introductory Grazing and Animal Management

--Agricultural Economics and Agricultural Community Models
+- Agricultural Economics and Agricultural Community Models

 Throughout the season we do labor trades with neighboring organic farms, we take some field trips to broaden our agricultural horizons, and we participate in as many local learning opportunities as possible.